Show by Label

 This plus temperature changes, or rather the sensitivity for it, like drafts or even waving your hand makes it very difficult to exactly tune.

-To better use the OCXO board as the external clock input for the counter, I put it in a little plastic container so the temperature inside the box will be a lot more constant that is, when everything has properly warmed-up by the oven of the OCXO.
+To better use the OCXO board as the external clock input for the counter, I put it in a little plastic container so the temperature inside the box will be a lot more constant after everything has properly warmed-up by the oven of the OCXO.

 This is the black box (no pun intended) on the right of the picture.

 At the same time, I'm using the trend measurement feature of my 6-1/2 digit DMM to track the adjustment voltage for the OCXO.
-Obviously, if that drifts or is noisy, so will the output frequency be.
+Obviously, if that drifts or is noisy, so will the output frequency of the OCXO.

 When I had the board outside the container, the voltage would move a lot.

-However, in the box, after a sufficient warm-up, it is rock-stable!
+However, in the box, after a sufficient warm-up, it appears to be rock-stable!

 Note the voltage scale on the left.

-I'm also using my DSO to track the alignment of the OCXO with the GPSDO output to keep en eye on the drift.
-I can see it drift a little bit with the 20 seconds persistent setting, but I can't tune it now that it is in the box.
+I'm also using my DSO to track the alignment of the OCXO output with the GPSDO output to keep an eye on the drift.
+I can see it drifting a little bit with the 20 seconds persistent setting, but I can't tune it anymore, now that it is in the box.

 From now on, I'm using the 1PPS compensation that the counter provides, so that will help with the drift of the OCXO relative to the GPSDO.